thisiscaroline/WordJumble/README.md

 # WordJumble
-Takes in a file and jumbles the insides of the words up.
-Magically, still readable!
+Tkeas in a flie and jeulmbs the iidenss of the wdors up.
+Mayllgiac, siltl rdeablae!